 Unclaimed super is different to lost super.
 It refers to super that is eligible to be withdrawn, but your fund has been unable to contact you.
 Your account may become inactive or unclaimed if you are:

-- a lost member whose account balance is less than $6,000, or a lost member whose account has been inactive for 12 months and we are satisfied that it will never be possible to pay an amount to you.
+a member with lost super whose account balance is less than $6,000, or whose account has been inactive for 12 months and we are satisfied that it will never be possible to pay an amount to you.

 If you are attempting to claim super on behalf of someone who is deceased, their fund may have been unable to pay benefit to their beneficiaries if the super had been marked unclaimed and the fund was not in contact with the super holder prior to their death.

-*Before making a decision to combine your superannuation, you should consider any costs, change to insurance cover or loss of benefits that may apply and, if necessary, consult a qualified financial adviser.
+*Before making a decision to combine your superannuation, you should consider any costs, change to insurance cover or loss of benefits that may apply and seek financial advice or speak to our Advice Services Team.

 Consolidating your super